jackfranklin/javascriptplayground.com/_posts/2014-04-22-real-life-es6-arrow-fn.md

 ---
 layout: post
 title: Real Life ES6 - Arrow Functions
+intro: Today we'll look at one of the many new features coming to JavaScript in ES6 Arrow Functions.
 ---

 Some of the features soon to be at our fingertips with the growing support for ECMAScript 6 are absolutely fantastic, but often examples shown online are contrived.
 In this series of blog posts, we'll pick out a few ES6 features and show you some real code that's improved with new features of the language.